MicrosoftDocs/architecture-center/docs/example-scenario/unix-migration/migrate-aix-azure-linux-content.md

 - **Updated hardware and reduced costs.** On-premises, legacy hardware components continually go out of date and out of support.
 Cloud components are always up to date.
 Month-to-month costs can be less in the cloud.

 - **Agile DevOps environment.** Deploying compliance changes in an on-premises AIX environment can take weeks.
-You need to set up similar performance engineering environments many times to test changes.
+You might have to set up similar performance engineering environments many times to test changes.
 In an Azure cloud environment, you can set up user acceptance testing (UAT) and development environments in hours.
 You can implement changes through a modern, well-defined DevOps continuous integration and continuous delivery (CI/CD) pipeline.

 - **Improved Business Continuity and Disaster Recovery (BCDR).** In on-premises environments, recovery time objectives (RTOs) can be long.
 In the example on-premises AIX environment, the RTO via traditional backups and restores was two days.
 Migrating to Azure reduced the RTO to two hours.